NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 ---

-## 1.5 What The Framework Requires
+## 1.5 What does the Framework Require?

 The framework is a tool.
 It requires willingness, self-awareness, the ability to distance yourself from your own position, and a genuine desire for conflict to end well.